 LEARNING TO LEAD.

-Lynchburg Composite Squadron received the distinctive designation as a “Quality Cadet Unit” by National Civil Air Patrol awarded only to a select number of CAP Squadrons nationwide.
+Lynchburg Composite Squadron has received the distinctive designation as a “Quality Cadet Unit” for several years by National Civil Air Patrol.
+This is awarded only to a select number of CAP Squadrons nationwide.

 FLIGHT IN CAP AIRCRAFT

 Also, upon joining CAP, cadets receive five free orientation flights, or “O-Rides” in a Civil Air Patrol powered airplane and five free orientation flights in a glider plane.